per1234/arduino-ci-script/README.md

 Turn on/off checking for errors with the board definition that don't affect sketch verification such as missing bootloader file.
 If this is turned on and an error is detected the build will be failed.
 This feature is off by default.
 - Parameter: **BOARD_TESTING** - `true`/`false`

+##### `set_library_testing LIBRARY_TESTING`
+Turn on/off checking for errors with libraries that don't affect sketch verification such as missing or invalid items in the library.properties file.
+If this is turned on and an error is detected the build will be failed.
+This feature is off by default.
+- Parameter: **LIBRARY_TESTING** - `true`/`false`

 ##### Special version names:
   - `all`: Refers to all versions of the Arduino IDE (including the hourly build).
 In the context of `install_ide` this means all IDE versions listed in the script (those that support the command line interface, 1.5.2 and newer).
 In the context of all other functions this means all IDE versions that were installed via `install_ide`.
   - `oldest`: The oldest release version of the Arduino IDE.
 In the context of `install_ide` this is the oldest of the IDE versions listed in the script (1.5.2, the first version to have a command line interface).
 In the context of build_sketch this means the oldest IDE version that was installed via `install_ide`.